 Program support from King County includes revenues for the One Percent (1%) for Art and Building for Culture capital investment programs, revenues for other grants to be managed by the CDA and awarded by King County to other organizations, and special appropriations for arts and cultural programs managed by the CDA.
-Program support from King county decreased in 2018 primarily due to reduced Building for Culture capital expenditures compared to the prior year and the correlated reduced recognition of revenues for the program.

 Cultural and recreation program expense amounts and allocations are incurred in accordance with requirements specified in the King County Code and approved budgets.
 Certain public art project expenses are partially dependent on the timing of King County construction projects.
-Expenses decreased in 2018 primarily due to reduced Building for Culture capital expenditures compared to the prior year.

-Intergovernmental transfers were for required payments of \$0.9 million to King County for the interest portion of debt service requirements on County bonds issued for cultural purposes before December 31, 2002 and County bonds issued in 2016 for the Building for Culture capital investment program.
+Expenses increased in 2019 primarily due to the new Building for Equity capital expenditure program.
+Program expenses included required payments of \$0.9 million to King County for the interest portion of debt service requirements on County bonds issued for cultural purposes before December 31, 2002 and County bonds issued in 2016 for the Building for Culture capital investment program.